EnglishMuffin17/encrypter/README.txt

 KnitCryption/KnitCrypter is intended to make encrypting files/strings/data simpler and less of a hassle.
-Still a constant work in progress, It's not the end of the world is something is 'missing' from the overall project.
+Still a constant work in progress, It's not the end of the world if something is 'missing' from the overall project.

 There are some basics to go over first, these are the main tools KnitCrypter has to offer.